sungnga/instagram-clone-app/README.md

 - In src/components/feed/FeedPost.js file and in FeedPost component:
   - Receive the index props from the
   - Create a 2nd index and save it to a variable showFollowSuggestions
-  - Then in the return section, write a condition that if showFollowSuggestions is true, import and render the FollowSuggestions component.
+  - Then in the return section, write a conditional that only if showFollowSuggestions is true, then import and render the FollowSuggestions component.
 This will render the FollowSuggestions component after the 2nd index of post
 - In src/components/shared/FollowSuggestions.js file:
   - In FollowSuggestions component:
     - Render the follow suggestions card